 Routes along Seattle's completed waterfront

-When work is complete, the traffic that today uses the viaduct’s mid-town ramps to enter or leave downtown can instead use the new Alaskan Way surface street.
+When the new Alaskan Way is complete, the vehicles that once used the viaduct’s mid-town ramps to enter or leave downtown can instead use the new Alaskan Way surface street.
 Waterfront Seattle's work includes a road above the waterfront railroad tracks to connect Elliott and Western avenues with Alaskan Way, avoiding a railroad crossing.
 Visit the Waterfront Seattle website for more information about the design of these elements.

 At the tunnel’s north end, three roads long interrupted by SR 99 (John, Thomas and Harrison streets) will be reconnected, improving east-west connections between South Lake Union and Uptown.

 These new route options will make some current trips shorter and other trips a little longer, while improving safety for the travelling public by replacing the viaduct and Battery Street Tunnel with a new tunnel built to modern safety and earthquake standards.